paweln1975/mj-dp/README.md

 * Iterator cannot be recursive

 ### Mediator
-* facilities communication between components without them being aware of each other or having direct references to each other
+* motivation: facilities communication between components without them being aware of each other or having direct references to each other
 * e.g. users in a chat room
 * all components have reference to some central component with help with the communications (they may go in or out of the system at any time)
+* create a mediator and each object has reference to it
+* engage the mediator in a bidirectional communication between connected components
+* mediator has a function that components can call (broadcast)
+* the components have a function that mediator can call (receive event)
+* e.g. use JavaRx library (reactive event extensions)

+### Memento
+* motivation: to keep a sort of token/handle (returned by a method) then to allow to return an object with particular state
+* The token represents the system state and then allows us to roll back the state of the system to the moment when the token was generated
+* May or may not directly expose state information (typically the token is immutable)